HomagGroup/HOMAG-Connect/Applications/IntelliDivide/README.md

 #### Send the request and wait for the result

-The prepared request for optimization needs to be sent to intelliDivide.
+The prepared request needs to be sent to intelliDivide.

 ```c#
 var response = await intelliDivide.RequestOptimizationAsync(request);